compbiomed/singleCellTK/exec/SCTK_runQC_Documentation.md

 -S, --split_sample (required).
 Save SingleCellExperiment object for each sample.
 Default is TRUE.
 If FALSE, the data of all samples will be combined into one SingleCellExperiment object and this object will be outputed.

 ### Optional arguments
 The optional arguments are as follows.
-Their usage depend on type of data set and user-defined behaviour.
+Their usage depend on type of data and user-defined behaviour.

 -g, --gmt (optional).
 GMT file containing gene sets for quality control.